Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is an internal IDE that Khitchdee uses for it's app development.
+ModalWX is an in-house app development tool
+that Khitchdee is releasing as open source
+for the benefit of app developers at large.
 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
-We have created this Modal-GUIs toolkit as an open-source Github repo
-for the benefit of app developers at large.
-It facilitates the development of keyboard-only GUI apps.
 The toolkit (about 9000 lines of code) target's a solo-developer dev scenario.
+It is amenable to customization to a developer's particular style of coding.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-12-2022)